Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/09-Bio Zero.md

 comments: true
 ---

+!!!
+Note "**Too Long Didn't Read**"

+    This week, we immersed ourselves in Biology Zero with Nuria Conde, learning the foundations of microbiology, gene editing, and the potential of CRISPR-Cas9 technology.
+Though I missed the classes, my classmates helped me catch up.
+We collected and cultivated bacteria, explored microbiology's impact on climate change, and grew Spirulina and Kombucha in practical sessions.
+Our project involved designing a genetically modified organism (GMO) to solve a problem.
+I proposed a sunflower and mangrove hybrid that could clean polluted soils through phytoremediation and thrive in harsh conditions.
+This project highlighted the potential of using biology in design, showing that nature could be our next big design partner.
+---

 For the past week, we have been immersed in Biology Zero Taught by Nuria Conde.
 A series of lectures and practical experiments focusing on exploring and understanding the basic building blocks of life that make up the world we live in into the complexities of multi-celled lifeforms. and how those building blocks can be changed and edited through new technologies such as Crispr-Cas9 to make new and exciting changes that could benefit life on spaceship Earth.

 > Unfortunately for me, I was away this entire week and so unable to attend all my classes, but my classmates very kindly offered to catch me up on what I’d missed in person (**thank you, Carlotta, for your notes** 😅) as well as allow me to stream into one of the classes live via video call to see what was going on during a practical.
 What follows is my understanding and interpretation of what we learned (*or what I was supposed to learn*).